hashicorp/terraform-provider-aws/website/docs/r/launch_template.html.markdown

 * `tenancy` - The tenancy of the instance (if the instance is running in a VPC).
 Can be `default`, `dedicated`, or `host`.
 * `partition_number` - The number of the partition the instance should launch in.
 Valid only if the placement group strategy is set to partition.

-### Hibernation Options

-The `hibernation_options` block supports the following:

-* `configured` - If set to `true`, the launched EC2 instance will hibernation enabled.

-### Enclave Options
+### Private DNS Name Options

-The `enclave_options` block supports the following:
+The `private_dns_name_options` block supports the following:

-* `enabled` - If set to `true`, Nitro Enclaves will be enabled on the instance.

-For more information, see the documentation on [Nitro Enclaves](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave.html).
+* `enable_resource_name_dns_aaaa_record` - Indicates whether to respond to DNS queries for instance hostnames with DNS AAAA records.
+* `enable_resource_name_dns_a_record` - Indicates whether to respond to DNS queries for instance hostnames with DNS A records.
+* `hostname_type` - The type of hostname for Amazon EC2 instances.
+For IPv4 only subnets, an instance DNS name must be based on the instance IPv4 address.
+For IPv6 native subnets, an instance DNS name must be based on the instance ID.
+For dual-stack subnets, you can specify whether DNS names use the instance IPv4 address or the instance ID.
+Valid values: `ip-name` and `resource-name`.

 ### Tag Specifications